 Most start-up businesses don’t seem to think about the needs of a legal team, especially for everything else they offer besides business assistance.

-Your business is going to experience a variety of contracts, such as Independent Contractor Contracts, throughout its lifetime, and having a lawyer on retainer can help ensure these contracts are handled in the best possible way.
+Your business is going to require a variety of contracts throughout its lifetime, and having a lawyer on retainer can help ensure these contracts are handled in the best possible way.

 For instance, this legal team can look over every contract that comes your way, such as any business loans you take out, to ensure you’re making a smart business decision for your company.